 Aizu Buddhist Capital Exploration Course

-A journey tracing the Buddhist culture of Aizu established by the high priest Tokui from the Heian period.
-Stroll through the historic site of Eijiji and learn about Aizu's Buddhist capital at the museum.
-Enjoy a lunch of local vegetable vegetarian cuisine.
+A journey tracing the Buddhist culture of Aizu established by the high-ranking Tokui Bosatsu during the Heian period.
+Stroll through the historic site of Eijiji ruins and learn about Aizu's Buddhist capital at the museum.
+Enjoy a local vegetable shojin (vegetarian) meal for lunch.
 This is a fulfilling course that includes a sake brewery tour and nature walks.

 Area: